-- Sports activity sheets, such as for wrestling, showing weight and height of team members
+- Sports activity sheets, such as for wrestling, showing the weight and height of team members

-If you do not want Liberty University to disclose any or all of the types of information designated below as directory information from your education records without your prior written consent, you must notify Liberty University in writing.
-Liberty University has designated the following information as directory information
+Students who do not want Liberty University to disclose any or all the types of information designated below as directory information from their education records without prior written consent must notify Liberty University of this request using their Liberty email account to firstname.lastname@example.org.
+Liberty University has designated the following information regarding eligible students as directory information:

 - Date and place of birth